Authorization and accreditation

 - The Commission on Osteopathic College Accreditation (COCA) granted full accreditation to the Marian University College of Osteopathic Medicine.
 COCA's next site visit is scheduled for 2024.

-- Other academic programs are approved by the Indiana Professional Licensing Agency, the Indiana State Board of Nurses' Registration and Nursing Education, and the International Assembly for Collegiate Business Education.
+- Other academic programs are approved by the Indiana Professional Licensing Agency, and the Indiana State Board of Nurses' Registration and Nursing Education.

 Student financial assistance